Kamran-Afzali/Kamran-Afzali.github.io/_posts/POMDP.md

 + The method argument specifies what algorithm the solver should use.
 Available methods including "grid", "enum", "twopass", "witness", and "incprune".
 Further solver parameters can be specified as a list in parameters.

+### Example

+Below is the r code with explanation for simulations run in the healthy mood updating network

 ```
-# Below is the r code with explanation for simulations run in the healthy mood updating network

 library(pomdp)